-Created by Callie Hegstrom, this SVG font is purely hand-drawn and hence, it consists of a unique built-in watercolor feel and texture.
+Created by Callie Hegstrom, this SVG font is purely hand-drawn and hence, it consists of a unique built-in watercolour feel and texture.
 That said, this font also comes in three variations – SVG, serif and solid style.

-If you plan to use this font as a header for a feminine blog, then, you are right on point – for this font also includes various watercolor backgrounds, floral elements, and multiple PNG textures.
+If you plan to use this font as a header for a feminine blog, then, you are right on point – for this font also includes various watercolour backgrounds, floral elements, and multiple PNG textures.

 Priced at $16, this font can be found on Creative Market.